giovanni-mocellin/sw_utils/v3ElectronicsUserGuide.md

      - Use the opportunity to power down other sensitive equipment, such as PMT's.
  2. Power down the Low Voltage.
  3. Place the µTCA modules in extraction mode:
-     - Gently pull the hot swap tab on all AMC's, including the AMC13.
+     - DO NOT pull the hot swap tab on the AMC's nor the one on the MCH
+     - Using telnet, connect to the µTCA shelf and turn OFF the AMC's one by one, including the AMC13.
 Wait until the blue LED stays on solid on each AMC's.
-     - Gently pull the hot swap tab on the MCH.
+     - Via telnet turn OFF the MCH.
 Again, wait until the blue LED stays solid on.
  5. Power down the µTCA crate Power Modules one at a time.
 Find the AC/DC converters powering the PM's and turn them off one at a time.
 They can either be built in the crate or external to the crate.
 In the first case, a switch is present on the crate front panel.
  6. Finally, power off the DAQ computer.